 Ciro Miguel is an architect, photographer, and curator based in Zurich and São Paulo.
 His work explores alternative narratives of the built environment, with photography as both a research method and creative practice.
+His photography exposes how architecture is perceived and utilized, highlighting social and material realities that often elude conventional architectural representation.

 He holds a professional diploma from the University of São Paulo (FAU USP), a Master’s degree from Columbia University (GSAPP), and a Doctorate from the Institute for the History and Theory of Architecture (gta) at ETH Zurich.